 - Nucleoside reverse transcriptase inhibitors used to treat HIV infection

 Tests may include a blood test to check lactate and electrolyte levels.

 The main treatment for lactic acidosis is to correct the medical problem that causes the condition.

 Strayer RJ.
 Acid-base disorders.
 In: Walls RM, Hockberger RS, Gausche-Hill M, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 116.
+Philadelphia, PA: Elsevier; 2018:chap 116.

 Reviewed by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.